cyberphone/CBOR.js/doc/app-notes/large-payloads/README.md

 ```
 Encoded, this is furnished in the file `metadata.cbor`

-The concatnation of `metadata.cbor` and `shanty-the-cat.jpg` is subsequently stored in a file called `payload.bin`:
+The concatenation of `metadata.cbor` and `shanty-the-cat.jpg` is subsequently stored in a file called `payload.bin`:
 ```
 |--------------------|
 |   CBOR meta-data   |